nikogura/nikogura.com/MVC-Ish.md

-MVC-Ish
 I’m a big fan of MVC like patterns.
 I say ‘MVC-ish’ because you could look at how I implement it and lecture me that it’s not “Proper MVC”.

 Whatever.
 I’m trying to demonstrate a principle, and I’m pointing to the closest similar concept I can find.

 What I mean is this:  I try to write libraries.
 Libraries should be as general purpose as possible, and exhaustively tested.
 Libraries are the Model of the MVC pattern.